Prompt Workshop

 Experts will approach this from different angles, but the conversation must lead to a meeting on everyone’s direct opinion.

-Through Thirdness, Critical Business School, and Being in Space, I have been developing prompts to bring people into meta-conversations and generative discourse spaces.
+Through Thirdness, Critical Business School, and Being in Space, I have developed prompts to bring people into meta-conversations and generative discourse spaces.
 I define generative value as one that persists after the conversation ends.

 The scale between prompts and briefs helps start and navigate leadership, creativity, and personal fulfillment, especially with the growing importance of AI and language models.